Diabetes Education Program

 Are you struggling with diabetes distress?
 Are you worried about your finances, mental health, relationships, housing, or transportation to medical appointments?
 If you are, we can refer you to our Diabetes Program Social Worker (whether you have a family doctor or not).

 If you have diabetes, live in Renfrew County and are assessed at high risk for diabetes foot problems, you may qualify for free Chiropody services which are available in Pembroke or by telemedicine.

 A 12-Week exercise program available free of charge to residents with vascular disease or at risk of developing vascular disease (this includes diabetes).
 The program takes place at the Deep River Legion on Mondays and Fridays, from 9:00 am - 10:00 am.

 Unattached Diabetes Patient Program

-If you live in Renfrew County and have diabetes, but do not have a family physician, you can register with the Renfrew County Diabetes Education Program “Unattached Patient Program”.
+If you live in Renfrew County and have diabetes, but do not have a family physician, we can help you register with the Renfrew County Diabetes Education Program's “Unattached Patient Program”.
 You will be followed by our telemedicine Endocrinologist until you can find a family doctor.

 Check out these resources for reliable diabetes information: